fbpx

 “Go beyond ‘I’m fine thanks, how are you?’.
 Giving a little more to the other person can open the conversation for them to be more honest about how they are feeling.
 By being vulnerable yourself, you create a safe place for a more real chat.”

 Given the personal nature of the conversation, try to be gentle and take it slow.
-Mental health charity R U OK? recommends listening, encouraging action and checking-in in the days after the conversation.
+Mental health charity R U OK? recommends listening, encouraging action and checking in during the days after the conversation.

-And, whatever their answers may be, try not to go into problem-solving mode.
-Some things might not have a clear fix or even if they do, your pal might just need to talk it through before taking action.
+And, whatever their answers, try not to go into problem-solving mode.
+Some things might not have a clear fix or even if they do, your pal might need to talk it through before taking action.

-“Listen without judgement and without trying to problem-solve the situation,” Twiss said.
+“Listen without judgment and without trying to problem-solve the situation,” Twiss said.
 “Validate what they say by acknowledging their experience.
 For example, saying ‘That sounds really hard’ validates their experience.

 “We’re all somewhere along the mental wellbeing continuum on any given day — sharing life’s ups and downs brings us closer.”

-We all have to look out for our own mental health as well as those around us.
-Check-in on your mates and your family today and let them know you’re there for them.
+We all have to look out for our own mental health and those around us.
+Check in on your mates and family today and let them know you’re there for them.
 Sending you all a big ol’ virtual hug.
 R U OK?